What Does Proprietary Mean? Software, Licenses & Technology Explained

 A balanced scale representing the advantages and disadvantages of proprietary software.

 Proprietary software comes with its own set of advantages and disadvantages that businesses must evaluate.
 On one hand, it offers strong security, dedicated support, and reliable performance.
 On the other hand, it can be costly and may restrict users’ ability to customize the software to their specific needs.
+For example, the high cost of proprietary drugs, medications protected by trademark or patent and sold exclusively by a specific company, illustrates how proprietary products can lead to significant expenses compared to standard or generic alternatives.

 Advantages of Proprietary Software